418-I-am-Isa/418-I-am-Isa/README.md

-I'm a professional in Applied Mathematics and Computer Science and I work as Software Engineer, my day to day work revolves around building new features and solving bugs 🐛 .
+I'm a professional in Applied Mathematics and Computer Science and I work as a Software Engineer, my day to day work revolves around building new features and solving bugs 🐛 .

 I'm a versatile developer, with experience in building web platforms.
 I'm open to collaborate on interesting projects.